 Scuffy was sad.
 Scuffy was cross.

-The story opens with the weakness of the main character with no mucking about.
+The story opens with the shortcoming of the main character with no mucking about.

 “A toy store is no place for a red-painted tug-boat,” said Scuffy, and he sniffed his blue smoke-stack again.

-Scuffy’s weakness: He feels cooped up and under utilised in the toy store.
+Scuffy’s shortcoming: He feels cooped up and under utilised in the toy store.